Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

-This is one of my favorite areas, as it gives you a wide range of options.
+This is one of my favourite areas, as it gives you a wide range of options.

-First of all, you can hike there!
-Three well-mapped-out footpaths go around the peninsula and providing you with terrific pictures and landscapes.
+First of all, you can hike in this beautiful park!
+Three well-mapped-out footpaths go around the peninsula and provide you with terrific pictures and landscapes.
 There, I have watched the best sunsets on the island, next to the lighthouse!
 Really beautiful and special!

-Also, the park has a small theatre (“Archilochos” amphitheater with its excellent acoustics and design) and hosts many different events, movies, etc., every summer.
+Also, the park has a small theatre (“Archilochos” amphitheatre with its excellent acoustics and design) and hosts many different events, movies, etc., every summer.

 You can even get married at the picturesque monastery of Ai Yiannis Detis, an exceptional sample of traditional Cycladic architecture!

 And finally, you can swim and enjoy your coffee or meal at beautiful Monastery beach!